 Take a stroll through Coney Island's amusement district--past, present and future--with the Coney Island History Project.
 Our unique walking tours are based on History Project Director Charles Denson's award-winning book "Coney Island: Lost and Found,"

 to see the walking tour schedule and purchase advance tickets online.
 If you have a question or to arrange a group tour, please e-mail firstname.lastname@example.org

-Walking tours are led by historian Charles Denson or poet/teaching artist Amanda Deutch, who have over 100 years of family history in Coney Island!
-All tours begin with a private visit to the History Project's new exhibition center
+Walking tours are led by History Project staff including historian Charles Denson or poet/teaching artist Amanda Deutch, who have over 100 years of family history in Coney Island!
+All tours begin with a private visit to the History Project's exhibition center

 under the Wonder Wheel's iconic entrance sign on Denos D. Vourderis Place (West 12th Street), just a few steps off the Boardwalk.
 The 1-1/2 hour tour includes a talk on the exhibits and objects on display.

 Coney Island History Project Walking tours are offered year-round on Saturdays and Sundays at 12:30 or 2:00pm, depending on the season.
 A tour is confirmed when we have a minimum of 3 reservations.
 Advance purchase of tickets through our event reservation website